 Here is my original pie crust recipe with instructions.
 Use this to begin with and then follow the directions below for the cinnamon roll.

+You can see the flakiness of the crust.
 I love the swirls in the cinnamon roll.
 Such rich cinnamon flavor.

 Here’s what I did.